towshif/towshif.github.io/docs/03.Web-Interaction/Unix-Basic-NetworkAccess.md

-# Basic Networking from shell
+# Accessing Network from shell
 This document explains how Unix based OS can access and communicate with **LAN and Internet**.
 Lets get started.

 ---